orishamir/Enhanced-PsExec-GUI/README.md

    Else, to `C:\windows\system32`

 **The Remote PC:**
-The remote pc (The pc that you are attacking) have very few requirements;
+The remote pc (The pc that you are attacking) has very few requirements;
 1) SMBv2 needs to be up and running on the Windows port.
 Run this CMD script on the remote computer:
 `powershell.exe Set-SmbServerConfiguration -EnableSMB2Protocol $true`
 2) The ADMIN$ share to be enabled with read/write access of the user configured.